Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights - NewsBreak

 - Miami and its opponents have gone over the current 46-point total in three of eight games (37.5%) this season.

-- In 50% of Houston's games this season (4/8), the teams combined to score more than Sunday's over/under of 46.
+- So far this season, 50% of Houston's games (4/8) have had more combined points than Sunday's total of 46.

-- The combined points per game average of the two teams, 32.2, is 13.8 points fewer than Sunday's over/under.
+- Sunday's over/under is 13.8 points higher than the combined 32.2 PPG average of the two teams.

-- This contest's over/under is 13.2 points fewer than the 59.2 these two squads combine to give up per game in 2020.
+- The 59.2 points per game these two squads have allowed to opponents this season are 13.2 more than the 46 total in this contest.

 - In 2020, games involving the Texans have averaged a total of 45.2 points, 0.8 fewer than this game's set over/under.